0cjs/sedoc/app/RevEng/ghidra.md

 ### Comments

-Comments can be added to any instrution or data item with `;` (»RMB » Comments » …).
+Comments can be added to any instruction or data item with `;` (»RMB » Comments » …).

 The comment type determines how it's displayed: